Optimal program design 2.0

 Hell, even if all your friends at the gym join in for the experiment and you randomly split them up into 2 groups, one training with style X and the other training with style Y, and you meticulously control their diets and track their muscle growth with an MRI machine, it may still not be clear what the best training style is.
 Exercise scientists face this problem every day.
 Because people grow at such different rates and there are so many variables to control that the field of exercise science suffers from very low statistical power: it’s hard to isolate the effects of one variable with confidence.

 In short, anecdotal observation is an extremely crude tool to determine how to train or diet for muscle growth.
 It can very roughly tell you if something works or doesn’t work, but trying to optimize a training program based on anecdotal knowledge is like performing plastic surgery with a kitchen knife.
-It doesn’t always work out.
-(Get it, work out?)
+It doesn’t always work out (no pun intended).
 So instead of being able to learn from objective feedback, bodybuilders can only rely on the acute feedback they do get, and that’s mostly just whether they feel something in their muscles.

 And that’s why when they try to rationalize their arguments with silly pseudoscience, we now call this broscience.